10up/Engineering-Best-Practices/_includes/markdown/CSS.md

 #### SassDoc

 We use [SassDoc](http://sassdoc.com/getting-started/) to generate documentation for variables, functions, mixins and placeholders.
-If you’re familiar with PHPDoc, this should be familiar.
+If you’ve used PHPDoc, this should look familiar.

 Example: